Brian Fleury: Early career

-Fleury was hired by the San Francisco 49ers in 2019 as defensive quality control coach, then shifting to being an offensive quality control coach in 2020.
-He helped the team reach the Super Bowl in 2019 against the Kansas City Chiefs.
-He was promoted to tight ends coach in 2022, coaching All-Pro George Kittle.
+In 2019, Fleury was hired by the San Francisco 49ers as a defensive quality control coach under head coach Kyle Shanahan.
+In 2020, he shifted to being an offensive quality control coach.
+He helped the team reach the Super Bowl (Super Bowl LIV) in the 2019–2020 season against the Kansas City Chiefs.

+In 2022, Fleury was promoted to tight ends coach, coaching All-Pro George Kittle.
 He was among the offensive coordinator candidates for the New England Patriots in 2024.

+Seattle Seahawks

+On February 19, 2026, Fleury was hired by the Seattle Seahawks as their offensive coordinator under head coach Mike Macdonald, replacing Klint Kubiak after his departure to become the head coach of the Las Vegas Raiders.